General questions about the aircraft environmental regulations and your obligations

 Does Airservices need to confirm my aircraft’s engine emission certification?

-Airservices has been delegated by the Department of Infrastructure and Regional Development to confirm the engine emission certification status for all aircraft, at the point of an Aircraft Environmental Assessment.
+Airservices has been delegated by the Department of Infrastructure, Transport, Cities and Regional Development to confirm the engine emission certification status for all aircraft, at the point of an Aircraft Environmental Assessment.

 In order to minimise the burden on aircraft owner/operators, this process has been incorporated into the previous Aircraft Noise Assessment process and aircraft will not be required to gain confirmation until the point that an aircraft next requires an assessment to be undertaken.